kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     * Notice that the client-id, client-secret, and redirect-uri align with the values on the authorization server.
     * The "scopes" defined on the authorization server define what is available.
 The scopes defined on the client define what is requested.
     * The authorization code grant means the client will expect to receive an authorization code via browser redirect, which it will then exchange for an actual token.
-    * The provider "spring-authorization-server" needs to be defined below.
+    * The user-defined provider "spring-authorization-server" needs to be defined next.

 1. **TODO-05:** Add the following values under `spring.security.oauth2.client...` to define the "spring-authorization-server" aligning with the Authorization Server: